MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-teams.md

 ## Apply Conditional Access
 Organizations can use use Azure AD Conditional Access policies to ensure that users can only access work or school content using Teams for iOS and Android.
 To do this, you will need a conditional access policy that targets all potential users.
 Details on creating this policy can be found in [Require app protection policy for cloud app access with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access).

-1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Teams for iOS and Android, but blocks third-party OAuth capable mobile device clients from connecting to Office 365 endpoints.
+1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Office 365" in [Scenario 1: Office 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Teams for iOS and Android, but blocks third-party OAuth capable mobile device clients from connecting to Microsoft 365 endpoints.

    >[!NOTE]
    > This policy ensures mobile users can access all Office endpoints using the applicable apps.